Mcentenaro/Diabetes_Risk_ML/README.md

 | `Pre-diabetes` | 1 | 1.8% |
 | `Diabetes` | 2 | 13.9% |

-Datasets have been divided into a training set, comprising 80% of the dataset, which corresponds to `202945` examples, and a testing set, comprosing 20% of the dataset which corresponds to `50735` examples.
+Datasets have been divided into a training set, comprising 80% of the dataset, which corresponds to `202945` examples, and a testing set, comprising 20% of the dataset which corresponds to `50735` examples.
 The testing set (also known as benchmark set) was only used to assess final model performance.
 Training and benchmark set were created respecting the initial dataset class abundance.

 ![pie chart](./images/grafico_torta.png)